map-bgp/browserbook/README.md

 - Any browser supporting MetaMask Eg: Firefox, Brave, Chrome, etc.
 - Install the Metamask browser extensions in the browser of choice

-After cloning the repository, please follow the steps below
+After cloning the repository, please follow the steps below.

 ### Compiling and Deploying the Smart Contracts